mathpn/mathpn.github.io/src/content/blog/survival-analysis-cox.md

 | Selected variables        |       0.740 | 599.1 |
 | Split time, selected var. |       0.746 | 593.9 |

-Our final model, which doesn’t violate the core model assumptions, presents better AIC compared to the previous ones and a very similar concordance compared to the model with all variables.
+Our final model, which doesn't violate the core model assumptions, presents better AIC compared to the previous ones and a very similar concordance compared to the model with all variables.
 But in practice this model will predict two separate survival curves, one for each